Possible Samsung Galaxy Note 20+ benchmark reveals a completely unexpected compromise

 It would be truly bizarre for Samsung to cripple the 5G-enabled Note 20+ like that in the US, making it less appealing for hardcore multitaskers than the "regular" Galaxy S20, so there's a decent chance this benchmark proves to be fake.
 After all, it's not very hard to manipulate the identities of phones tested through Geekbench, and this SM-N986U prototype also seems a little fast and polished for something that might still be several months away from a commercial debut.

 If you choose not to give a lot of weight to the information "revealed" today, it may feel like we don't know the first thing about the Galaxy Note 20 and Note 20+.
 And while it's definitely true that very little is etched in stone for the time being, many specs and features can be easily guessed by looking at the Galaxy S20 family.

-with just an added S Pen and "squared off corners."
+In fact, two different but similarly reliable tipsters claimed not very long ago that the Note 20 series will essentially be the same as the S20 series with just an added S Pen and "squared off corners."
 Of course, it remains to be seen if Samsung has two or three main Note 20 models in the pipeline, and whether or not there will be any notable differences between US 5G configurations and 4G LTE-only variants likely to be sold in markets where "next-gen" wireless networks haven't taken off yet.

 At the end of the day, would a compromise like that be so bad if 12 and perhaps even 16GB RAM options are also offered?